a13X-B/lovely-little-experiments/README.md

  simple pong game that features pretty much everything a pong game needs

 ### ponger
- same pong with interpolation and extrapolation and a beautiful cinematic 24 ticks physics update
+ same pong with interpolation and extrapolation fixed/relaxed timestep, adjustable tickrate and framerate

 ### shady grass
  instanced grass generated and animated in a shader